xrsheffield/website-1/content/news/2024-11-08_insure-our-survival-mancherster.md

 ---
-title: Insure Our Survival - Mancherster
+title: Insure Our Survival - Manchester
 date: 2024-11-08T19:51:00.000Z
 summary: There were hundreds of people, with a good Sheffield contingent from both XR and Five Rhythms Rising XR samba fusion band